Back to normal version of this page.

 There will usually be a floor on at least one side of the beam.
 The floor joists will either run parallel to the opening in which case they do not put any load on the beam or else they sit over the beam running at right angles to it.
-For each floor where this is the case we need to know the length of the joists (dimension G).
-There may be floor joists on both sides of the wall and there may be a second or third floors and we need this information for each one of them.
+For each floor where this is the case, we need to know the length of the joists (dimension G).
+There may be floor joists on both sides of the wall and there may be second or third floors and we need this information for each one of them.

 We need to know the width of the wall so as we specify a size of beam that will fit within the width of the wall but will also provide support for the full width.

 We need to know about the support for the new beam.
 For instance, if an internal wall is being removed it is usual to leave a small part of it (possibly 300mm) to sit the beam on and, more importantly, to provide stiffness to the remaining wall.
 If it is necessary to completely remove the wall it may be necessary to introduce some additional stiffness to the wall to compensate.
 A plan of the building that shows lengths of affected walls will usually be all we need.